Skip to content

-18th to 19th Century Large White Dutch Wound Dogon "Egg" Trade Beads 1
+18th Century Large White Dutch East India Company Wound Dogon "Egg" Trade Beads from Mali

 - Some of the earliest hand wound glass beads that entered the African Trade were created in Holland.
 These large, solid colored beads were often called "Dogon Eggs", as they were extensively traded among the Dogon people of Mali, West Africa in the 18th and 19th century Spice Trade.
 The beads were carried into Mali via early Dutch Traders and were sometimes also referred to as Dutch East India Company Trade Beads.